10 December 2021

 How can I find out more about the company and its risks'?

 The company running an IPO has to publish a lot of information about its plans, projections and finances.
-These must comply with certain requirements, but remember there has been no requirement for this kind of information for most of its history, so you won’t have as good a picture of how the company has performed up till now.
+These must comply with certain requirements but remember there has been no requirement for this kind of information for most of its history, so you won’t have as good a picture of how the company has performed up till now.

 A lot of information is contained in a Product Disclosure Statement (PDS).
 A PDS explains how the investment works, gives an overview of the company and importantly includes risks to the company’s financial performance or plans.
 It’s important to read the entire PDS and get professional advice where you need it.
-See our Guide to Product Disclosure Statements.

 How are IPOs priced?